iPSCs: Progress, Opportunities, and Challenges (A4)

 Creating an Industrial Revolution for Personalized Cell Therapies

-Short Talk: A Preclinical Platform to Restore Immune Function by iPSC-Derived Human Thymic Epithelial Cells
+Short Talk: Therapeutic Restoration of Immune Function through iPSC-derived Human Thymic Epithelial Cells

 Yoshiki Nakashima, CiRA Foundation